Thursday, 9 November 2017

 HISTORY & INSCRIPTIONS

-As per the inscriptions in the rock cut cave in the 3rd prakara, the cave was excavated during Nandivarman-II ( 732 -796 CE ).
-There is another inscription of Dhandivarman ( 796 – 847 CE ) is on the cave pillars.
-Even-though the Rock cut cave belongs to pallava period there is no evidence that the Main temple was built by the Pallavas.
-Experts are of the opinion that the temple was built by the early Chozhas, during 3rd Century ( ..?) ( http://lsi.gov.in:8081/jspui/bitstream/123456789/6485/1/42832_1961_THI.pdf ).
-From the inscriptions it is evident that this temple is older than the Srirangam Temple.
+As per the inscriptions in the rock-cut cave in the 3rd prakara, the cave was excavated during Nandivarman-II (732 -796 CE).
+There is another inscription of Dhandivarman (796 – 847 CE) on the cave pillars.
+Even though the rock-cut cave belongs to the Pallava period, there is no evidence that the Main temple was built by the Pallavas.
+Experts believe that the temple was built by the early Chozhas, during the 3rd Century (..?) http://lsi.gov.in:8081/jspui/bitstream/123456789/6485/1/42832_1961_THI.pdf.
+From the inscriptions, it is evident that this temple is older than the Srirangam Temple.

-Nandhivarman-II, 10th reign year inscription ( highly damaged ), which mentions Vijaya nallulan ( his name was figured in many places as a donor- he may the brother of the swastika well excavator Kamban araiyan ).
+Nandhivarman-II, 10th reign year inscription ( highly damaged ), which mentions Vijaya Nallulan ( his name was figured in many places as a donor- he may be the brother of the swastika well excavator Kamban Araiyan).

-Mathurantaka Uthama Chozha’s 8th reign year inscription Thiruvellarai temple is referred as “Periya Sri Koyil” and during Rajaraja-I period this place was in Rajaraja valanattu Pachil Kootrathu Thiruvellarai.
+Mathurantaka Uthama Chozha’s 8th reign year inscription Thiruvellarai temple is referred to as “Periya Sri Koyil,” and during the Rajaraja-I period, this place was in Rajaraja Valanattu Pachil Kootrathu Thiruvellarai.

 A Tamil poem inscribed on the wall of the Rajagopuram entrance belongs to Maravarman Sundara Pandyan in the year 1219 CE.
-As per the inscriptions during war with Chozhas, the Pandya army uprooted every pillars and destroyed all the structures in Chozha Country but spared a 16 Pillar mandapa, since it was built in commemoration of the sangam Tamil poet “Kadiyalur Rudran Kannanar”, for his works in Pattinappalai.
-Even-though the said literature praises the Chozha King Karikala and his performance as an able ruler.
-Due to the Love and respect the Pandya King had for the Tamil language, Tamil literature and to the poets, he stopped the demolition.
-This is inscribed in the form of a poem which is reproduced as given below.
+As per the inscriptions during the war with Chozhas, the Pandya army uprooted every pillar and destroyed all the structures in Chozha Country but spared a 16-pillar mandapa since it was built in commemoration of the Sangam Tamil poet “Kadiyalur Rudran Kannanar” for his works in Pattinappalai.
+Even though the said literature praises the Chozha King Karikala and his performance as an able ruler.
+Due to the Love and respect the Pandya King had for the Tamil language, Tamil literature, and the poets, he stopped the demolition.
+This is inscribed in the form of a poem, which is reproduced as given below.

 வெறியார் தவளத் தொடை செயமாறன் வெகுண்டதொன்றும்